Namibia :: Etosha

 It is located in the western part of the Etosha National Park between Okaukuejo and Dolomite Camp.
 It is a campsite only with no chalets available.

-They have a small restaurant that is open for breakfast and lunch.
+They have a small kiosk that is open for breakfast and lunch.
+Don't rely on this - they are often out of stock and tend to be expensive.
 The camp opens at sunrise and closes at sunset as per the general park regulations and day visitors are only allowed to use the picnic facilities up until 16h00.

 |Address :||Kamanjab Area, 132km or 2h11min N of Kamanjab (of which 41km is 4WD), Etosha, Namibia|